 We want to help make it easy for people to join in, learn, celebrate, worship, plant trees, play a game, entertain and be entertained, care and be cared for, support others and be supported, advocate for rights and celebrate diversity.
 To get involved.
 To be valued.

-Our dynamic, committed team comprises people who live and breathe community.
+Our dynamic, committed team of good-natured social justice warriors comprises people who live and breathe community.
+Our staff have overwhelmingly been drawn to Our Community by the opportunity it gives them to use their networks, experiences and skills for good.
 Many have been with the organisation since the start, or have left and come back, or have been around for more than a decade.

 The team includes:

-Chris Borthwick is Our Community's Thinker in Residence, as well as a key writer of speeches and publications.
+Chris Borthwick is Our Community's Thinker in Residence, as well as a key writer of speeches, books and publications, and the author of millions of words of practical advice.
 He has for some years been active in advocacy and lobbying for people with disabilities, and he has written widely on disability issues, health promotion, and organisational structural change.
 Chris has qualifications in arts and law.
 His previous position was as Managing Editor of the Health Promotion Journal of Australia.

-Kerryn edits many of Our Community's newsletters and books.
-She has a degree in journalism and a graduate diploma in editing and publishing from RMIT.
-When she's not working part-time for Our Community, she freelances as a writer and editor specialising in food and travel.
-A permaculturalist and keen gardener, Kerryn is particularly interested in not-for-profit governance as it relates to the Transition Towns movement.
+Kerryn edits many of Our Community's newsletters, books and web pages.
+She has a degree in journalism and a graduate diploma in editing and publishing from RMIT, and she is accredited by the Institute of Professional Editors Limited (IPEd).
+As well as working part-time for Our Community, Kerryn is a freelance editor, writer and indexer.

-Jimmy is a software developer with 20 years experience who is part of the SmartyGrants team.
-He brings with him experience in web-application development, design and architecture from industries such as publishing, utilities, education and finance.
+Jimmy is a software developer with 20 years experience.
+He brings to his work on the SmartyGrants and GiveNow platforms extensive experience in web-application development, design and architecture from industries such as publishing, utilities, education and finance.
 Jimmy is passionate about delivering user-friendly software of a high quality.
 He has an honours degree in Computer Applications from Dublin City University.

 Cecille joined Our Community as a SmartyGrants developer in 2013.
 She worked as a developer in the Philippines and Singapore for more than a decade before migrating to Australia in 2011.
 Her previous roles entailed developing, maintaining and supporting a range of web-based applications including an automated billing system, a merchant and banking loyalty system and an insurance system application.